 – Get a small hygrometer and put it in the case so you can see, at a glance, what the humidity is in the case.

 – Get a digital and a good German analog hygrometer for your room.
 Always know your conditions.

 – Keep the guitar in the case when you’re not playing it.
 Especially if your home is dry.
 I can not emphasize this more.
 Keeping the guitar in its case is its best defense against environmental conditions.

 – Please DO NOT humidify your guitar in the summer or if humidity is above 60%.
 Take the Oasis humidifier out of the guitar and case!
 Your guitar does not need MORE humidity.
 Too much is as bad as too little.

 – An instrument’s worst enemy is sudden change.
-Too humid to dry conditions or vice versa and sudden temperature changes will crack your baby.
+Too humid to dry conditions or vice versa and or sudden temperature changes will crack your baby.
 Guaranteed.

 – Cold days to warm inside temperatures…CRACK.
 Hot days in the sun to your Air conditioned home or office…CRACK.
 The guitar will find the weakest seams and crack.
 You have to see it to believe it.
 I’d rather you didn’t see it. 🙂